SWEDES: TheWayTheyWere

 While his first assignments as a professor at Bethany College were to teach courses in Swedish, German and French, Sandzén also assisted Olof Grafström (1855-1933) in the Art Department.
 Grafström, born in Attmar, Medelpad, Sweden, would graduate from the Academy of Fine Arts in Stockholm with two of Sandzén's former teachers, Anders Zorn and Richard Bergh in 1882.
 There after, he began his career as an artist painting the landscapes of Northern Sweden and Lappland until 1887 when Grafström moved to Portland, Oregon to paint the American Northwest.
 Before moving to Lindsborg to teach art at Bethany College in 1893, he also lived and painted in Spokane, Washington, and San Francisco.

-In 1897, when Grafström accepted the position as head of the Art Department at Augustana College, founder and second president of Bethany College Dr. Rev. Carl A. Swensson, upon the recommendation of Sandzén, hired Carl Gustafson Lotav
+In 1897, when Grafström accepted the position as head of the Art Department at Augustana College, founder and second president of Bethany College Rev. Dr. Carl A. Swensson, upon the recommendation of Sandzén, hired Carl Gustafson Lotav

 é (1872-1924) to become the head of the Art Department.
 Born in Jönköping, Småland, Sweden, Lotavé had been a classmate of Sandzén's while they studied together under Anders Zorn in Stockholm in 1891.
 He was already a recognized and established artist on the Continent whose subjects he painted were of European Royalty and famous persons.